eromsinghal/task-flow/README.md

 # TaskFlow Task Manager Web Application

 TaskFlow is a full-stack task management web application built with the **MERN stack** (MongoDB, Express, React, Node.js).
 It allows users to register, log in, and manage their tasks with full **CRUD functionality** (Create, Read, Update, Delete).
-The app features **JWT-based authentication**, a **modern and responsive UI**, and centralized API configuration for seamless deployment across different environments.
+The app features **JWT-based authentication**

 ## Table of Contents